-Meeting Composition Meetings in FY03/24 Activities Board of Directors 10 directors (of whom seven are outside directors) Three corporate auditors (of whom two are outside corporate auditors) 14 times Resolved matters stipulated by laws, regulations, and the Articles of Incorporation, as well as other important management issues Reported on business performance progress and the state of Company assets Board of Corporate Auditors ► Three corporate auditors (of whom two are outside corporate auditors) 14 times ▶ Determined audit policies and examined state of business and Company assets Nomination and Compensation Committee Compensation Four Nomination and Compensation Committee ### Discussed and considered matters relationship in the considered matters relationship in the consideration and directors of the consideration and conside ➤ Discussed and considered matters relating to the selection of director candidates and director compensation policies and systems, etc. Management Committee Seven members, including Representative Directors, Senior Managing Executive Officers and Managing Executive Officers One Standing Corporate Auditor 27 times ➤ As an advisory body to the Representative Director, President and CEO, deliberated and made resolutions on important matters related to the Group's overall management policies, strategies, and business execution based on basic policies determined by the Board of Directors Advised the Board of Directors as necessary Outside Directors ➤ Seven outside directors ➤ Two outside corporate auditors O timos Exchanged opinions with outside directors and outside corporate auditors Meeting ▶ One Representative Director and Vice President (Secretariat) 3 times Themes Diversity and inclusion, materiality Long-term vision, medium-term management plans, etc.
+Meeting Composition Meetings in FY03/24 Activities Board of Directors 10 directors (of whom seven are outside directors) Three corporate auditors (of whom two are outside corporate auditors) incorporation, as well as other important management issues Board of Corporate Auditors Three corporate auditors (of whom two are outside corporate auditors) 14 times Determined audit policies and examined state of business and Company assets Nomination and Compensation Committee Four Nomination and Compensation Committee members (of whom three are outside directors) 4 times Discussed and considered matters relating to the selection of director candidates and director compensation policies and systems, etc. Management Committee Seven members, including Representative Directors, Senior Managing Executive Officers and Managing Executive Officers One Standing Corporate Auditor 27 times As an advisory body to the Representative Director, President and CEO, deliberated and made resolutions on important matters related to the Group's overall management policies, strategies, and business execution based on basic policies determined by the Board of Directors Advised the Board of Directors as necessary Outside Directors Seven outside directorsTwo outside corporate auditors 3 times Exchanged opinions with outside directors and outside corporate auditors Meeting One Representative Director and Vice President (Secretariat) 5 urries Diversity and inclusion, materiality Long-term vision, medium-term management plans, etc.